hpcosta/STSModule/README.md

-* This package provides several abstraction methods to BabelNet.
+* This package provides several abstraction methods to compute the semantic similarity between sentences.
-	* Semantic mesures for English?
 	* The MySemanticSimilarityMeasures class wraps all the semantic similarity measures offered by the STSModule.
-Within the SemanticMeasuresManager class you will find a demo() that demonstrates how you can use them.
+Within the SemanticMeasuresManager class you will find a demo that demonstrates how you can use them.
 Please have a closer look at the main method located at *'src/measures/SemanticMeasuresManager'*
-			* SemanticMeasuresManager semanticSimilarity = new SemanticMeasuresManager(Constants.EN);
+		* SemanticMeasuresManager semanticSimilarity = new SemanticMeasuresManager(Constants.EN); // receives *the language*
 		* semanticSimilarity.calculatingSemanticSimilarityScores(sentence1, sentence2);
+		* semanticSimilarity.getSemanticSimilarityMeasures_With_Disambiguation();
+		* semanticSimilarity.getSemanticSimilarityMeasures_WITHOUT_Disambiguation();

 * Apart from that this program also includes several abstraction methods to perform various NLP tasks, such as: POS Tagging (TreeTagger); Lemmatisation (TreeTagger); Stemming (Snowball); Tokenisation (OpenNLP); Sentence Delimitation (OpenNLP); NER (OpenNLP); and Stopword Checker.
 Hereafter we describe how these methods can be called.
 	* NLPManager nlpManager = new NLPManager(Constants.EN); // receives *the language*
-	* The NLPManager class wraps all the NLP methods offered by the PreProcessor.
+	* The NLPManager class wraps all the NLP methods offered by the PreProcessor (http://github.com/hpcosta/PreProcessor).
 Within this class you will find a demo() that demonstrates how you can use all these methods for various languages.
 Please have a closer look at the demo() method located at *'src/nlp/NLPManager'*

 3. INSTALATION